usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 must offer the same menu in an accessible area of the restaurant, unless it would not be readily achievable to do so.

-{% details How can a public accommodation determine if an alternative to barrier removal is readily achievable? %}
+#### How can a public accommodation determine if an alternative to barrier removal is
+readily achievable?
 The factors to consider in determining if an alternative is readily achievable are the same as those that are considered in determining if barrier removal is readily achievable (see III-4.4200).
-{% enddetails %}

-{% details If a public accommodation provides its services through alternative measures, such as home delivery, may it charge its customers for this special service? %}
+#### If a public accommodation provides its services through alternative measures, such as
+home delivery, may it charge its customers for this special service?
 No. When goods
 or services are provided to an individual with a disability through alternative methods because the public accommodation&#39;s facility is inaccessible, the public accommodation may not place a surcharge on the individual with a disability for the costs associated with the alternative method.
-{% enddetails %}

 ILLUSTRATION 1: A gas station that chooses to provide refueling service to individuals with disabilities at a self-service island, rather than removing the barriers